CampbeII/CampbeII/lessons/0/index.md

 ## 0. Create a GitHub Account
 This part should be easy since you're already on GitHub.
-Head to the [sign up page](https://github.com/join)
+Head to the [sign up page](https://github.com/join) Take some time to dig into your settings you can change the theme, your picture, and more.

 ## 1. Create a Secret Repository
 When you use your exact username as the name of your new repo GitHub  will initialize a secret repo that allows you to host a website directly from your profile.
 Make sure that you meet the following conditions: